Veto: Worldwide

 Globally, the executive veto over legislation is characteristic of presidential and semi-presidential systems, with stronger veto powers generally being associated with stronger presidential powers overall.
 In parliamentary systems, the veto power of the head of state is typically weak or nonexistent.
-In particular, in Westminster systems and most constitutional monarchies, the power to veto legislation by withholding royal assent is a rarely used reserve power of the monarch.
+In particular, in Westminster systems and most constitutional monarchies, the power to veto legislation by withholding royal assent, while technically absolute, is a rarely used reserve power of the monarch.
 In practice, the Crown follows the convention of exercising its prerogative on the advice of parliament.